The Department of Anesthesiology maintains a structured and extensive conference schedule.

 - Weekly Lecture Series Format:

 - Subspecialty conferences follow Grand Rounds each week.
+These are 20 minute seminar discussions that vary by subspecialty.

 - Embedded simulation - A small group of residents each week participate in a simulation scenario based off the lecture topics.
 Residents get an opportunity to directly apply the teaching from the lecture to a simulated case in our Mock OR.